mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 ```

 * We could find that every shell script include the first line.
 It is looks like a comment since it start with '#'.
 However, it is created on purpose since it tell the system which interpreter such as bash, ruby, python, and others should be used to execute the followed script.
 For this script, it run in the bash shell.
 And '#!' is a special character construct called shebang.

+Tip: For this file, I save it called 'hello.sh'.
+For shell script file try to give file extension such as '.sh', which can be easily identified by you as shell script.

 ###How to make your script become executable?